myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/graph/unmuteActorList.md

 ## #main

-Unmute a list of actors.
+Unmutes the specified list of accounts.
+Requires auth.

 ### Input